 - Even under the best of intentions, matcha companies cannot accurately define what “ceremonial grade” means and will just apply their own subjective standards.

 But knowing that alone is unhelpful.
-What you need is a framework to independent assess matcha quality.
+What you need is a framework to independently assess matcha quality.
 Then you can decide if a matcha product on offer is worth its asking price.
 We published this culinary vs ceremonial grade matcha article to demystify some of those quality factors and equip you with the knowledge to judge for yourself.

 You must understand exactly what each company means by “ceremonial grade” matcha and “culinary grade” matcha and look deeper into other factors that indicate a matcha’s quality.
 Ask the matcha company more about their various matcha products.
 Read reviews, and ask if you can purchase samples if they are available.